How to Behave as a Las Vegas Event Photographer

 - Don’t pitch to guest:

-If you adhere to this pointers, you come off as a professional who’s self-aware.
+If you adhere to these pointers, you come off as a professional who’s self-aware.
 Your client will appreciate your efforts and will have only good words to describe your service.